singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 11		}
 12
 13		/* Push  value onto  stack.  */
-14		public void  pus h(int stackNum,  int value) throws   FullStackException  {
+14		public void  push(int stackNum,  int value) throws   FullStackException  {
 15			/* Check that we have  space  for  the next  element */ 16			if (isFull(stackNum)) {
 17				throw  new FullStackException();